iamvijay98/React-TodoApp/README.md

 **Task Creation⚡:**

-* Users can easily create new tasks, providing a title and optional details for each task.
+* Users can easily create new tasks, task name, task description and catagory for each task.

 **Task Status✉️:**